keya-dialog/jsalt-dialogue-lab/README.md

 We prepared for you a series of tasks.
 A ready-to-use solution accompanies each task.
 The solutions are intentionally hidden, so you have the chance to try to work on the task on your own.
+Share your answers to the questions preferable over a pull request or over Discord.

 Share your findings.
 Improve the code.
 Pick your rewards 🍇!